mgord9518/aisap/docs/aisap-go.3.md

 AddDevices(devices ...string)

-// Grant the sandbox access to one or more sockets AddSockets(sockets ...Socket) error
+// Grant the sandbox access to one or more sockets AddSockets(sockets ...string) error

 // Revoke access to one more files from the sandbox RemoveFiles(files ...string)

-// Revoke access to one or more devices from the sandbox RemoveSockets(sockets ...Socket)
+// Revoke access to one or more devices from the sandbox RemoveSockets(sockets ...string)

 // Revoke access to one or more devices from the sandbox RemoveDevices(devices ...string)